 New Work Featured in the Recent Work Gallery

-Currently being displayed in the Recent Work Gallery are twenty newly completed images that have been culled from past trips throughout the Western United States.
+Currently being displayed in the Recent Work Gallery are eighteen newly completed images that have been culled from the beginnings of a brand new series titled: Enigmata.

 To view the recent work simply click the link below:

 For a limited time only, 11"x14" prints of the newly introduced pigment ink editions shown below will be available for only $170.00 each.
 That's over 50% below the retail price!
 And free shipping is included.

 Available for USA delivery only Introductory Print Specials (IPS) feature an ongoing program of selected pigment ink print editions that are offered exclusively through the